Wednesday, May 29, 2024

 Dogs Know Words

 It will come as no surprise to any dog owner that research scientists have found that pet dogs know the words for many objects.
-Though the understanding of object words had not been previously demonstrated as a general capacity in any non-human species, despite many pet owners reporting the fact.
+The understanding of object words had not been previously demonstrated as a general capacity in any non-human species, despite many pet owners reporting the fact.
 It has now been demonstrated.

 This image is from Science News a great magazine where I read about this study